 Rosemary Mustard Grilled Chicken

 Rosemary Mustard Grilled Chicken is a recipe that makes me want to hold on to summer!
-And even though Very Greek Grilled Chicken is probably most pinned and viewed grilled chicken recipe on the blog, if you asked me which grilled chicken recipe I’ve personally made the most often, this Rosemary Mustard Grilled Chicken would win, hands down.
+And even though Very Greek Grilled Chicken is probably the most pinned and viewed grilled chicken recipe on the blog, if you asked me about the grilled chicken I’ve personally made most often, this Rosemary Mustard Chicken would win, hands down.

 I’ve made this tasty chicken that’s marinated in lemon, olive oil, mustard, garlic, and chopped fresh rosemary for family parties, wedding showers, baby showers, dinners with friends, and even just for dinners for myself.
 No doubt about it, this is my signature grilled chicken recipe, and lots of the cooks in my huge extended family make it regularly as well.